efabless/chipignite-resources/design-ip.md

 # SkyWater (SKY130) Open Source Program IP Catalog
-## THIS IS A WORK-IN-PROGRESS - heavily updated daily for formatting, competeness and and accuracy
+## THIS IS A WORK-IN-PROGRESS - will updated for competeness and accuracy

 # Wanted Open Source IP